surifirstpin/biplus_documentation/docs/Dashboard.md

 <center><h1>Dashboard</h1></center>

 Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
 In order to make it more feasible to users, it is provided with set of global filters by making dashboard more interactive and can re-arrange the titles.
 After configuring a dashboard to your interest, you can share it with your team.
-You can create as many dashboards as you want, so you can alter each dashboard to the specific needs of the people who use it.
+You can create as many dashboards as you want, so you can alter each dashboard as per your business requirement.

 ## View Dashboard